-a) Trustee Update
+A) Trustee Update

-In February 2018, the Trust announced the appointment of three Trustees and a new Chair for the period beginning February 1, 2018.
-Railroad management appointed Mr. Christopher R. Neikirk, Assistant Vice President Finance, Norfolk Southern Corporation, to a three-year term that expires on January 31, 2021.
-Railroad management also appointed Mr. Richard G. Patsy, Assistant Vice President Pensions and Investments, CSX Corporation, to serve the remaining two years of the three-year term vacated by Mr. C. Alec Vincent of BNSF Railway Company upon his retirement as Trustee on January 31, 2018.
-Mr. Patsy's term will expire on January 31, 2020.
-Railway labor unions appointed Mr. George J. Francisco, Jr., President Emeritus, National Conference of Firemen and Oilers - SEIU to a three-year term that expires on January 31, 2021.
-In addition, the Trustees appointed Mr. Joel Parker, former Special Assistant to the President and International Vice President of the Transportation Communications International Union (TCU)/IAM as the Chair of the Board of Trustees for the period February 1, 2018 - January 31, 2019.
+In February 2019, the Trust announced the appointment of two Trustees and a new Chair for the period beginning February 1, 2019.
+Railroad management appointed Ms. Beth Miller, AVP Treasury & Risk Management, BNSF Railway Company, to a three-year term that expires on January 31, 2022.
+Railway labor unions appointed Mr. William C. Walpert, National Secretary-Treasurer Emeritus of the Brotherhood of Locomotive Engineers and Trainmen (BLET) to a three-year term that expires on January 31, 2022.
+In addition, the Trustees appointed Mr. William F. Quinn, former chairman and founder of American Beacon Advisors as the Chair of the Board of Trustees for the period February 1, 2019 - January 31, 2020.